data-umbrella/event-transcripts/2020/08-matt-brems-missing-data.md

 Matt: Well, a lot of uncertainty there.

 Ty: Is FINRA like, I don't know like the culture at FINRA, is it like, very much like, when the government opens they will open up?
-Because I know in New York City, you know, like offices opened up, and obviously companies like GA and other tech companies are like let's let's hold back, but I have some friends that work in investment banks they have to like show up to work next week, like full time.
+Because I know in New York City, you know, like offices opened up, and obviously companies like GA and other tech companies are like let's let's hold back, but I have some friends that work in investment banks, they have to like show up to work next week, like full time.

 Matt: We, we haven't gotten anything about that yet.
 I think we're following the, to my knowledge, and what I've heard, we're following the like the schools in DC, so ...